We all know money is a big source of stress for many couples. But at Honeyfi, we wanted to know more about how exactly money affects relationships.

 -The couples who combine everything reported being “extremely happy” 63% of the time, compared to 43% of the couples who combine some but not all finances and 40% of the couples who keep things separate.

 -There’s a better way.
 Honeyfi is a free app to help couples simplify their finances and spend mindfully together.
 Honeyfi makes budgeting easy by automatically suggesting a household budget based on your previous spending.
 You can edit your budget, create custom budget categories, and quickly compare your actual spending to your budgeted spending for each category.
-We built Honeyfi all couples.
+We built Honeyfi for all couples.
 So you’ll always have full control over how much you share with your partner.

 Also published on Medium.